petzval/btferret/README.md

 ## 3-1 Bluetooth Connections

-There are two standard flavours of Bluetooth implemented by this library - Classic and LE (low energy).
+There are two standard flavours of Bluetooth implemented by this library - Classic and LE (low energy, also known as GATT).
 In the Classic case, a client
 connects to a listening server and the two can then exchange large amounts of serial data.
 A Pi running btferret/btlib